Berkhamsted U14s have won the 2020 Sisters n Sport National Schools Netball Championships. The tournament is one of the

 Dynamic and diverse, Berkhamsted Sixth offers our pupils a stimulating and supportive transition from senior school to the next step in their lives – whether university or an apprenticeship.

 We create an environment that encourages our Sixth students to be intellectually inquisitive, helping them to develop into young adults who enjoy learning, relish a challenge, can overcome a setback and look forward to the future with optimism.

 We understand that this will not always be easy.
-Our staff give our students opportunities, responsibilities and challenges and we hold them accountable for how they respond and ask them to have high expectations of themselves in their daily actions to match their admirably ambitious goals.
+Our staff give our students opportunities, responsibilities and challenges.
+We hold them accountable for how they respond and ask them to have high expectations of themselves in their daily actions to match their admirably ambitious goals.

 We listen to our students and empower them to be able to manage their emotions, relationships and difficulties.
-We never withhold opportunities to learn, which are often found through their own problems and difficulties.
-We encourage our pupils to discover that it is equally as important to learn to fail, as it is to succeed.
+We never withhold opportunities to learn, which are often found through their own problems and struggles.
+We encourage our students to discover that it is equally as important to learn to fail, as it is to succeed.
 They learn to handle disappointments, to enjoy success and to show empathy to others within the community.

 We strive to ensure that our students leave Berkhamsted Sixth with resilience, ambition and motivation and the courage to be the best people that they can be and the self-compassion to accept themselves as they are.
 They are independent, confident and resourceful, equipped with the skills and strategies they will need to enter the next stage of their lives as leaders.